DanielWhiteCerner/fhir.cerner.com/content/millennium/r4/diagnostic/observation.md

 * The `code` parameter:
   * May be a list of comma separated values.
 A system must be provided for each code.
   * Searches only `Observation.code`.
 For example when fetching blood pressures the resource will be only be returned when the search is based on `85354-9(Systolic and Diastolic BP)`.
 Using the component codes `8480-6(Systolic BP)` or `8462-4 (Diastolic BP)` will not return the resource.
-  * Searching with proprietary codes or systems is not supported.

 * The `date` and `_lastUpdated` parameters may be provided up to two times, and must use the `eq`, `ge`, `gt`, `le`, or `lt` prefixes.
 When a value is provided without a prefix, an implied `eq` prefix is used.
 When provided twice, the lower value must have a `ge` or `gt` prefix and the higher value must have an `le` or `lt` prefix.